 Pro tip: Make sure the raffle ticket price is a round number (most people don’t want to pay $3.76!)

 First, add up all the costs of your raffle prize drawing.
 So, for example, if you add together $75 for raffle tickets, $500 for prizes, and $50 for additional marketing materials, you’d have a total of $625.
 Next, add the fundraising goal to that value.
 In this instance, the goal is to raise $2,000, add to that the $625 in costs, and the total is $2,625.

 Calculate the fee of raffle tickets

-To ascertain the necessary raffle ticket price versus the number of potential ticket sales, divide the total revenue by the number of tickets.
+To ascertain the necessary item price versus the number of potential ticket sales, divide the total revenue by the number of tickets.
 So, if we use the above example and estimate that selling 1,000 raffle tickets is viable, each one should cost $2.63 (or $3.00).

 Calculate the raffle ticket quantity needed

-To calculate how many raffle tickets need to be sold, divide the total amount of revenue by the ticket price.
+To calculate how many items need to be sold, divide the total amount of revenue by the ticket price.
 In our example, if we wanted to sell each ticket for $3, we would need to sell 2,625/3 = 875 tickets.
 Again, we recommend rounding up!

 Back to blog Back to top